kevint-65/MazeSearch/README.txt

-This program will utilize Depth First Search and Breadth First Search to Solve a randomly Generated Maze
+This program will utilize the  Depth First Search and Breadth First Search Algorithm to Solve a randomly Generated Maze